Ga 1:6-8 ¶ I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

 4 That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.

 There is only one gospel and that is the gospel of grace which saves us, Jew and Gentile alike, through the redemption that is in Christ Jesus, Ro 3:23-24.
-This graciousness of God, wherein He teaches us, chastises us and disciplines us, in tandem with the washing of regeneration and renewal of the Holy Ghost frequently in our lives, is how we are being saved, Tit 2:11-12, He 12:5-11, Titus 3:5-7.
+This graciousness of God, wherein He teaches us, chastises us and disciplines us, in tandem with the washing of regeneration and renewal of the Holy Ghost that frequently takes place in our lives, is how we are being saved, Tit 2:11-12, He 12:5-11, Titus 3:5-7.
 Included in this process is sanctification, which is the death of the flesh, that can only take place by the seed of Christ falling into our flesh, crucifying our flesh, Gal 5:4.
-The end result is being found in Christ at his coming and claiming our inheritance which God promised to Abraham, and to his seed.
+The end result is being found in Christ at his coming and claiming our inheritance in the kingdom of God, which God promised to Abraham, and to his seed.
 And that seed of course is Jesus Christ.

 Galatians 3:16,29 KJVS